CRH plc research snapshot

 Industry trend

-CRH sits in long-term demand for infrastructure modernization, road repair, water systems, reindustrialization, energy projects, and commercial construction.
-The offset is that construction activity is tied to rates, budgets, weather, and local economic cycles.
+CRH sits in long-term demand for infrastructure modernization, road repair, water systems, reindustrialization, energy projects, and data center construction.
+The offset is that construction activity is tied to rates, budgets, weather, and local economic cycles, and new build residential stays subdued.

 Valuation and margin of safety

-At roughly 19.6x trailing earnings and 23.7x free cash flow per share, CRH is not distressed.
-Margin of safety depends on sustained EBITDA growth, disciplined acquisitions, buybacks, and evidence that infrastructure demand offsets cyclical weakness.
+At roughly 16.8x trailing earnings, 15.4x forward earnings, and 22.8x free cash flow, CRH is not distressed.
+Margin of safety depends on Arcosa execution, sustained EBITDA growth, debt discipline, and evidence that infrastructure demand offsets cyclical weakness.

 Source-backed data